serpensalbus/MgnlDogs/docs/AdminCentral login/keycloak-sso.md

 !!! tip

-    Use a tool like [JWT.IO](https://jwt.io) to inspect OpenID Connect JWT token data (in the example above the value for "id_token").
+    Use a tool like [JWT.IO](https://jwt.io) to inspect OpenID Connect JWT token data (in the example above the value for “id_token”).